Kp0c/war-crimes-map/README.md

 - The `wcm-navbar` component is responsible for the navigation bar
 - The `wcm-filter` component is responsible for the search and filter area

+Additional classes:
+- `helpers/observable.js` a small observable to add reactivity
+- `services/events.service.js` a service that is responsible for the work with events

+Few more general files:
-`main.js` files defines all components
+- `main.js` files defines all components
-`constants.js` contains generic constants for the app.
+- `constants.js` contains generic constants for the app.
+- `enums.js` contains enums

 ## Available functionality
 - Showing a map of Ukraine
+  - Map can be resized by the mouse wheel.
+It will zoom into the position of your mouse
+  - Map can be moved by dragging
+- Show events on the map and group them depending on the scale:
+  - When it is a small scale, it shows regions
+  - When it is a medium scale, it shows districts
+  - When it is a large scale, it shows cities

 ## Geocoding
 ### General